soraasher/soraasher/README.md

 nyooyo, I go by ``tatsuma`` or ``ash``

-I have a lot of interests! anime, reading, games (maybe), art, stories, music, etc
+I have a lot of interests! anime, reading, games (maybe), art, stories (especially lore's), music, etc

 any pronouns —— aroace